sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 We built a rockstar team.
 We have now started making maps of all the hospitals in the country, such as on this page in support of a [recent film](https://www.youtube.com/watch?v=DqUs1GUgHB4):

 [https://help.payless.health/american-hospitals](https://help.payless.health/american-hospitals)

+## Building our team: we need your help and donations!

 With the funding we raise, I can’t wait to continue hiring as diverse team as possible on as many axes as possible: women, immigrants, non-binary folks, neurodiverse individuals, and the many more categories that the people with whom I am lucky to work choose to associate with.